-Cromwell Tower Observatory (1860s- ), King’s College quadrangle, Aberdeen University, Aberdeen.
-The permanent observatory was first equipped with a 3.75-inch refracting telescope by Ross and used by Sir David Gill.
-This telescope has now now retired to the college museum and replaced with a modern Meade 10-inch LX200 SCT (Stroobant 1936).
+Cromwell Tower Observatory [CTOA] (1804- ), King’s College quadrangle, Aberdeen, a rudimentary observatory may have been on top of Cromwell Tower with weather and philosophical instruments from 1804.
+However no proper structure existed until 1830s when two cupolas were erected followed by a 3.75-inch refracting telescope by Dallmeyer and used by David Gill.
+This telescope has now now retired to the college museum and replaced with a modern 10-inch SCT catadioptric telescope (Gavine 1981, 112-5; Stroobant 1936).